HDB Renovation Singapore — BTO & Resale

 Full-Home Storage Planning

 Storage logic mapped across every room — from the utility area to the master bedroom — before any works begin.
-Better storage efficiency usually requires less space, not more.
+TV walls and sofa walls double as concealed storage, so better storage efficiency usually requires less space, not more.

 🌿